SlimeVR/SlimeVR-Docs-Site/diy/imu-comparison.md

 ---
 ## BMI 160
 The BMI 160 is a relatively new and yet to be properly tested chip.
-The chip is made by Bosch and could potentially improve with more testing.
+The chip could potentially improve with more testing.

 |Reset time |cost |availability|Build quality|